georchestra/georchestra/config/README.md

  - shared.maven.filters
  - defaults - contains configuration settings and default branding
   - DeployScript.groovy - the default deploy script
   - each sub-directory is a name of one of the geOrchestra modules.
 The purpose of each sub-directory is to override files in the actual project module refer to.
 For example the file security-proxy/WEB-INF/classes/log4j.properties in the defaults folder will overwrite the WEB-INF/classes/log4j.properties file in the security proxy war if it exists.
-If the file does not exist the file will be added to the war.
+If the file does not exist, the file will be added to the war.
+Note: this is a very convenient place for config files which should be shipped with the project, but which are meant to be overridden by instance specific files.
  - configuration  - contains all the configurations that can be built by configuration module
   - <config> - directory containing all files that differ from the defaults for a particular target platform.  the name of the directory matches the server java property. (mvn -Dserver=config for example)
     - build_support - special directory that is *NOT* copied to the config